ramigs/nuxt-fauna-article/nuxt-fauna.md

 The term "static" can be a bit misleading - that's why we see "pre-rendered" being used interchangeably.
-When we build a Jamstack app, it doesn't mean we have to compromise on dynamic features or dynamic data.
+When we build a Jamstack app, it doesn't mean we have to compromise on dynamic features or dynamic content.

 "Using the server side build to get the provides multiple benefits" "Enhance client side, if really needed.

-The widespread of functionality APIs, makes way for common tasks - such as authentication, e-commerce, and data storage - that used to be implemented over and over, now be delegated to the experts/service providers of those specific domains.
+The widespread of functionality APIs, makes way for common tasks - such as authentication, e-commerce, and data storage - that used to be implemented over and over, now be delegated to the professional providers of those specific services.

 ## FaunaDB

-FaunaDB is a native GraphQL globally distributed, low-latency database that promises to be always consistent and always secure.
+FaunaDB is globally distributed, low-latency database, with native GraphQL support, that promises to be always consistent and always secure.

 As a serverless database, FaunaDB allows our applications to access data "as a service".
 Contrary to more "traditional" relational databases, there's no need to host and manage our own database.
-Zero server operations and automatic scalability out-of-the-box.
+Zero server operations and transparent scalability out-of-the-box.

-From a developer's perspective this is awesome, because it allows us to be more productive and focus on the business logic of the app we're building.
+From a developer's perspective this is awesome, because it allows us to be more productive and focus on the logic of the app we're building.

 ## Nuxt.js